dcbanaynal-blip/BookWise/docs/bookkeeping-system-plan.md

 - Use regex patterns for tax, tips, invoice IDs; fallback to ML classifier trained on historical receipts.
 - Present suggested transaction mapping in UI; allow user override to feed feedback loop.

+## 7. Invoice-to-Entry Flow

+1. **Capture & Upload** – Users scan or photograph invoices/receipts and upload them via the Receipts UI.
+Records are saved with `TransactionId = NULL` so source documents exist even before categorization.
+2. **OCR Processing** – Uploads trigger OCR jobs (Tesseract or Textract).
+The pipeline normalizes the image, extracts header/line data, stores OCR text/confidence, and updates the receipt status (`Pending`, `Processed`, `Needs Review`).
+3. **Review & Categorization** – Accountants review the processed data submitted by Bookkeepers, confirm or adjust the OCR fields, and pick the leaf account (Posting Entity).
+Auto-categorization suggestions can prefill selections but users retain control.
+4. **Transaction Creation/Linking** – From the review screen an accountant either creates a new transaction prepopulated with receipt totals/dates or links the receipt to an existing draft transaction.
+A transaction can reference many receipts; each receipt ultimately links to only one transaction.
+5. **Double-Entry Completion** – The user finishes the debit/credit entries (Account Purpose + Posting Entity) so the transaction balances, then posts it.
+Posting locks the receipts to the finalized entries.
+6. **Audit & Retrieval** – Reports and ledgers can drill down from any transaction/entry to its linked receipts for supporting evidence.
+Unassigned receipts remain flagged until attached to a transaction.

-## 7. Security and Validation
+## 8. Security and Validation

 - **Input Validation**: FluentValidation or .NET data annotations on DTOs; server-side checks for amount balance, valid dates, allowed MIME types.
 - **Authentication**: Firebase Authentication handles user sign-in; only pre-authorized emails seeded in the `Users`/`UserEmails` tables may complete onboarding.
 The API now enforces this allowlist by rejecting any verified Firebase token whose email is not present in `UserEmails`.
 On startup the database seeds an initial `Admin` account for `dcbanaynal@fadi.com.ph` so environments immediately have a privileged operator.
-- **Role-Based Access Control**: Custom authorization policies leverage Users/roles once Firebase tokens are validated; enforce roles like `Admin`, `Accountant`, `Viewer` for posting entries, running reports, or viewing receipts.
+- **Role-Based Access Control**: Custom authorization policies leverage Users/roles once Firebase tokens are validated; enforce roles like `Admin`, `Accountant`, `Bookkeeper`, `Viewer` for posting entries, running reports, or viewing receipts.
 - **Data Integrity**: Database constraints (FKs, CHECKs), transaction scopes for multi-table mutations, background job retries with idempotency keys.
 - **Secrets & Compliance**: Store connection strings/keys in Azure Key Vault or user secrets; enforce TLS and encrypt receipt binaries at rest through SQL Server Transparent Data Encryption or column-level encryption.

-## 8. Deployment Plan
+## 9. Deployment Plan

 - **Local Development**:
   - VSCode + Codex extensions; Docker containers for SQL Server, Web API, React dev server.